 * In 2019, all articles submitted in English will be published free of charge (all expenses for the processing of copyright manuscripts are paid by the editorial board of the journal “History of Science and Technology”).

-The decision for paper publication in the Collection takes the Editorial Board on the advice of reviewers on its scientific and practical importance.
+The decision for paper publication in the journal takes the Editorial Board on the advice of reviewers on its scientific and practical importance.

 All papers having been received by the editorial office for publication are reviewed.
 The manuscripts review is confidential.